wpilibsuite/allwpilib/design-docs/tunable.md

 };
 ```

-Unlike Java, there are no `publishDouble()` convenience methods; publish typed tunables directly.
+Unlike Java, there are no `PublishDouble()` convenience methods; publish typed tunables directly.

 ### `wpi::TunableRegistry` and `wpi::TunableBackend`